Kanna Gummies: The Manufacturing Details That Actually Make or Break Quality

 Gummy stability lives in the intersection of water activity (aw), moisture content, and storage conditions.
 A small shift can mean the difference between a clean, stable gummy and one that sweats, sticks, or hardens over time.

-Kanna extracts can change how the gummy behaves because of carrier solids, hygroscopicity, and lot-to-lot moisture differences.
-The frustrating part is that you can “pass” potency and still fail the product because the texture drifts out of spec.
+Kanna extracts can change gummy behavior due to carrier solids, hygroscopicity, and lot-to-lot moisture variation.
+The frustrating part: you can pass potency and still fail because texture drifts out of spec.

 Manufacturing controls that reduce texture surprises